areven/reago/documentation/api/glossary.md

 executed.
 It includes the variables, functions, and the scope chain available at that moment during execution.

 When function A calls function B, a new execution context for B is created and placed on top of the call stack.
-Since A's context is still on the stack below, B runs “within” the overall context started by A. In other words, A is the caller and is higher in the call stack, making B's execution context dependent on that call.
+Since A's context is still on the stack below, B runs "within" the overall context started by A. In other words, A is the caller and is higher in the call stack, making B's execution context dependent on that call.

 #### Computation context